Department of Nutrition

 710 Clinical Nutrition Experience (6).
 Prerequisite, NUTR 644.
 Students are assigned to medical facilities where, under the supervision of registered dietitians, they participate in the nutritional care of patients.
 Field fee required.
 40 hours per week for 12 weeks.

 720 Public Health Nutrition Management I (25).
 Prerequisites, NUTR 630, 640, and 715.
 Allows student to focus on the roles and functions of the health care team and nutritionist in providing nutrition services at the community level.
 Includes community assessment and organization, quality assurance and program evaluation, and basic personnel management.
 Three to five lecture hours and 24-32 hours of field experience per week.

 725 Public Health Nutrition Management II (3).
 Prerequisite, NUTR 720.
 An overview of the planning and management of local, state, federal, and voluntary public health nutrition programs.
 Examines legislative and administrative structures.

 728 Nutrition Translational Research and Application (2).
-Prerequisites, EPID, 600, NUTR 725.
+Prerequisites, EPID 600, NUTR 725; and NUTR 813 recommended.
 Permission of instructor for nonmajors.
-Designed to focus on translational nutrition research and application including grant writing in order to better prepare students to apply evidence-based nutrition interventions (education, counseling, and research) in the clinical, public health, and policy arenas.
+Designed to focus on translational nutrition research and application, including grant writing, to prepare students in clinical, public health, and policy arenas.

 730 Advanced Nutrition Field Experience (6).
 Prerequisites, NUTR 710 and NUTR 720.
 During a consecutive ten-week block of time, students are assigned to a) hospital or b) state, local, or district health agency or other appropriate agency for their supervised field experience.
 Field fee required.